 Refinance the car itself - Similar to above, however this can provide free money only if you have paid off your car.
 If you own an automobile that is already paid off you will have a very good chance of getting approved for a loan by using your auto itself as collateral.
 We would always recommend using a traditional lender, versus what is known as an "Auto Title Loan", because a traditional loan generally offers the best interest rate as well as the most savings to you.

 Take out a low interest salary advance loan from a credit union, peer to peer lender, or a payday advance lender.
 As noted though, this is a very risky way to borrow.
 From these options, a peer to peer or a salary advance loan will usually have the lowest interest rate.
 However any of these offerings should only be used as a last resort when seeking extra money at Christmastime.
 Note that for anyone looking for a few extra dollars, peer to peer and salary advance loans are becoming a better option than a more traditional payday lender.
 More.

 Get a guaranteed, approved credit card that pays a rebate on all of the transactions made.
-You just need to use the card when you make your everyday purchases throughout the course of the year, not just during the holidays.
+You just need to use the card when you make your everyday purchases throughout the course of the year, not just during the holiday season.
 These types of credit cards that pay out a cash rebate when you shop can be very helpful during Christmas.
-They will reimburse you with either credits for future transactions or some will directly provide the customer with money in the form of a rebate of up to several percent of your purchase price.
+They will reimburse you with either credits for future transactions or some will directly provide the customer with money that can use used for Christmas gift shopping.
+The card may give assistance in the form of a rebate of up to several percent of your purchase price.

-However they may have limits where you may use the card or they may cap the amount that is rebated to you.
-Typically, these credit cards will also offer consumers access to additional savings from a select catalog or they will fulfill online orders for merchandise from a specific group of vendors or stores.
+However they may have limits where you may use the card or they may cap the amount of money that is rebated to you.
+Typically, these credit cards will also offer consumers access to additional savings from a select catalog.
+If that is not an option, they will fulfill online orders for merchandise or any Christmas gifts that are bought from a specific group of vendors or stores.
 Continue.